jasongrimes/lamp-backup/README.md

     sudo lamp-backup.sh

+## Configuration

-## Customizing backup configuration
+### Customizing backup configuration

+To customize the backup configuration, edit `/usr/local/etc/lamp-backup.conf`.
+This file is optional, and if it doesn't exist, sensible defaults will be used.

 All command-line options can be specified in a configuration file.

-The lamp-backup configuration file is optional.
-The defaults are intended to be suitable for basic LAMP servers.

-To customize the configuration, edit `/usr/local/etc/lamp-backup.conf`.

 See the comments in the config file for details about the options available.

-## Configuring the MySQL connection
+### Configuring the MySQL connection

 You can supply MySQL login information on the command line, but to run the backup script automatically via cron you'll need to store connection information securely in a config file.